 Purpose of ISO 13485

 ISO 13485 was developed by the International Organization of Standardization (ISO) in order to outline the standards for Quality Management Systems (QMS) that must be kept in mind while designing and developing medical products.

-The standard ISO 13485 helps the organizations define a framework for a quality management system for the development of medical equipment and devices and further encourages the development process to move in the right direction.
+The standard ISO 13485 helps organizations define a framework for a quality management system for the development of medical equipment and devices and further encourages the development process to move in the right direction.
 It is not like another addition to complications.
 It is actually more of a helping hand for standardizing and systemizing the development of medical devices.
-ISO 13485 also helps in streamlining the processes and position of the organization for a better future with regulated outcomes.
+The standard also helps in streamlining the processes and position of the organization for a better future with regulated outcomes.

 A survey conducted by the ISO 13485-certified organizations shows that the companies that have adopted the standard continue to show a positive trend in the market on a global level.

 Characteristics of ISO 13485

 The latest ISO-13485 2016 version has some updates in comparison with the 2003 version.
 The major changes include a focus on risks, certification of management responsibilities, clarification on training responsibilities, improvement in facility requirements, better design alignment, more emphasis on supplier control, and more.

 There are overall 8 clauses in the new ISO-13485 with 77 mandatory documents and records.
 The newer version would bring

 - Incorporation of risk management decisions throughout the quality management system